-Communicate ideas through art works
+Communicate ideas through art works.

-Combine a sequence based on specific gestures, with a sequence using air pathways and a sequence of different group shapes.
-Choose the order in which you will perform each sequence and in which direction or part of the room you will perform the sequence.

-Is there a story in the dance?
+- Combine a sequence based on travelling, one of the sequences using a specific formation and a sequence of different shapes.
+Choose the order in which you will perform each sequence and in which direction or part of the room you will perform the sequence. - Is there a story in the dance?